-- (13) House Bills on the Order of Concurrence.

-- (14) Senate Bills on the Order of Non-Concurrence.

-- (15) Conference Committee Reports.

-- (16) Motions in Writing.

-- (17) Constitutional Amendment Resolutions.

-- (18) Motions with respect to Vetoes.

-- (19) Consideration of Resolutions.

-- (20) Motions to Discharge Committee.

-- (21) Motions to Take from the Table.

-- (22) Motions to Suspend the Rules.

-- (23) Consideration of Bills on the Order of Postponed Consideration.

 - (b) The Speaker may establish a Weekly Order of Business or a Daily Order of Business setting forth the date and approximate time at which specific legislative measures may be considered by the House.
 The Weekly Order of Business or Daily Order of Business is effective upon being filed by the Speaker with the Clerk and takes the place of the standing order of business for the amount of time necessary for its completion.
-Nothing in this Rule, however, limits the Speaker's or Presiding Officer's powers under Rule 4(c)(3) or Rule 43(a).

-- (c) A special order of business may be set by the Rules Committee or by the Speaker as provided in Rule 44.
+Nothing in this Rule, however, limits the Speaker's or Presiding Officer's powers under Rule 4(c)(3) or Rule 43(a). - (c) A special order of business may be set by the Rules Committee or by the Speaker as provided in Rule 44.

-- (d) This Rule may be suspended only by the affirmative vote of 71 members elected.
+(d) Except for those provisions that cannot be suspended, this This Rule may be suspended only by the affirmative vote of 79 71 members elected.

 - 32. Quorum. - (a) A majority of those elected constitutes a quorum of the House, and a majority of those appointed constitutes a quorum of a committee, but a smaller number may adjourn from day to day, or recess for less than one day, and compel the attendance of absent members.
-The attendance of absent members may also be compelled by order of the Speaker. - (b) The question of the presence of a quorum in any committee may not be raised on consideration of a legislative measure by the House unless the same question was previously raised before the committee with respect to that legislative measure. - (c) Any member not answering the quorum roll call of the House on any session day who is in attendance and wishes to be added to that quorum roll call must file a request to be shown present on the quorum roll call with the Clerk.
+When a quorum is not present for a hearing of a committee, a smaller number may conduct a hearing on a subject matter as authorized by Rule 21 or Rule 25.
+The attendance of absent members may also be compelled by order of the Speaker.
+This subsection may not be suspended. - (b) The question of the presence of a quorum in any committee may not be raised on consideration of a legislative measure by the House unless the same question was previously raised before the committee with respect to that legislative measure. - (c) Any member not answering the quorum roll call of the House on any session day who is in attendance and wishes to be added to that quorum roll call must file a request to be shown present on the quorum roll call with the Clerk.
 The request must be in writing and filed in person by the member on the same calendar day the quorum roll call was taken.